auth-global/self-documenting-cryptography/README.md

 Most notably, the Global Password Prehash Protocol (G3P) proposes affixing a metaphorical property tag to password hash functions, so that being able to compute the correct password hash function implies knowledge of the tag.
 If you can crack a self-documenting password hash, you have to know where to report it stolen.
 If you don't know where to report it as stolen, then you shouldn't be able to crack it.

+Let's say you deploy the G3P for a company, club, or other organization.
+Now one of your self-documenting password hashes gets stolen.
+The entity who stole that hash decides to use a botnet or other stolen computing resources to try to crack that password.
+A security analyst observes that payload.

+Neither this analyst nor your organization have any knowledge of the other's existence, but now this analyst has some kind of executable implementation of your deployment of the G3P in addition to the stolen password hash itself.

+If this implementation is written in a relatively straightforward way, all the security analyst would have to do is dump the strings contained in the payload, after which they should have zero difficulty disclosing their observations back to your organization's counterintelligence tip line.[^tipline]

-The G3P is an example of a design for reverse engineering.
-In a certain secondary yet fundamental sense, the unknown reverse engineer toiling away on some obfuscated implementation of your deployment of the G3P is the most important customer of the G3P.
-You've certainly never met this reverse engineer, and they  probably also don't know that you exist.
-They've certainly never heard of the G3P, and they probably aren't directly familiar with the techniques used by it either.
+Of course there are many techniques a botnet cracker can use to keep your tags out of a simple scan for string constants.
+This is why the G3P is designed to be reverse engineered.
+In a certain secondary yet fundamental sense, the unknown reverse engineers toiling away on some obfuscated implementation of your deployment are the #1 VIP customers of the G3P.
+The design is driven by a desire to simplify their task as much as possible across all possible implementations of the G3P.

-Yet at the same time, whether a individual or team, this unknown reverse engineer is VIP #1.
-For this reason, simplifying the job of a reverse engineer across all possible implementations of the G3P is frequently an overriding factor that drives design decisions.

 This in turn implicates the topic of cryptoacoustics, which is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the _minimum obfuscation overhead_.
 This is the overhead imposed by the most efficient tag obscuration attack that would be secure against the best reverse engineers.